alwaysAn0n/chain-tip-test/README.md

 ##### If you want BCH
 Find something on the list below that I can't remember.
 Submit a PR to this file (README.md) filling in the name of the thing I can't remember.
 I'll merge it if it's correct and you'll get the bounty!

-##### If you want to give someone else BCH
-Create a new PR to this file (README.md) that adds to my list a description of something you can't remember the name of.
-I'll immediately merge it in and collect the bounty.
-Then I'll create an issue asking for help in remembering your thing.
-I'll post the bounty I collected on that new issue

 ### Things I cannot remember

 Below is a list of things I know exist but can't quite remember what they're called.
 Submit a PR that adds the name and you'll receive a bounty.